BuilderIO/ai-shell/README..md

 # AI Shell

-A CLI that converts natural lagnuage to shell commands.
+A CLI that converts natural language to shell commands.

 Inspired by [Gitbhub Copilot X CLI](https://githubnext.com/projects/copilot-cli/), but open source for everyone.